deependersingla/deep_trader/README.md

 #Reinforcement-trading
 This project uses Reinforcement learning on stock market and agent tries to learn trading.
 The goal is to check if the agent can learn to read tape.
-The project is dedicated to hero in life great Jesse Livermore.
+The project is dedicated to hero in life great Jesse Livermore and one of the best human i know in life Ryan Booth.

 #Steps to Reproduce DQN